 Credit: Justin Simoni

 Many packs are modular in design, allowing you to forgo many of the optional elements.
-This gives you the superpower to pair the pack down for weight savings, make it more appropriate for shorter trips, and allow you to grow with the pack as your own ultralight backpacking experience matures.
+This gives you the superpower to pare the pack down for weight savings, make it more appropriate for shorter trips, and allow you to grow with the pack as your own ultralight backpacking experience matures.
 The Gossamer Gear Mariposa and Gossamer Gear Gorilla both scored highly for adjustability, with an incredible amount of modularity in both of their similar designs, which allows them to be worn comfortably — depending on load — with or without their back padding, internal frame, or hip belt.
 Both of these packs can also be purchased with “mix and match” hip belts, allowing you to order your perfect combination of sizes.
-This customization is also available for all the ULA packs we tested (the Ohm 2.0, Ultra Circuit, Circuit, and the Ultralight Adventure Equipment CDT).
+This customization is also available for the Ultralight Adventure Equipment Ultra Circuit and Ultralight Adventure Equipment CDT.

 Both the Gorilla and Mariposa have removable back padding, internal frame, and hip belt.